Eriogonum tiehmii: Conservation status

-Between July and September 2020, over 17,000 plants, or over 40% of the population, were destroyed with massive damage to the habitat.
-Conservation biologists at the University of Nevada, Reno, land management agencies, and Ioneer, theorized that the damage was caused by burrowing rodents, supported by evidence from wildlife surveys and game cameras.
-However, other groups like the Center for Biological Diversity and Eriogonum researcher Benjamin Grady disagreed, and instead theorized that systematic, targeted vandalism was the cause of the losses, with botanist Naomi Fraga stating that it was only the Eriogonum that had been torn up and "strewn about — thousands and thousands of plants all across the habitat ... it wasn't happening to any other plants".
-Subsequent surveys have noted similar damage to storage organs in nearby desert plants, presumably caused by rodents seeking water in an exceptionally dry year.
-This has prompted calls for increased protection of the plants, rehabilitation of the affected area, and a further block on any exploration in the area.
+Between July and September 2020, estimates ranging from "a few thousand" (Ioneer Chairman James Calaway, quoted in Sonner, 2020) to as much as 17,000 plants (Center for Biological Diversity, or up to 40% of the population, were damaged or destroyed in a very short period of time.
+Conservation biologists at the University of Nevada, Reno, land management agencies, including the BLM and USFWS, and Ioneer concluded that the damage was caused by burrowing rodents, supported by evidence from an environmental DNA ("eDNA") analysis conducted by the US Fish & Wildlife Service, in addition to other wildlife surveys that included the use of game cameras.
+Others, including the Center for Biological Diversity (CBD) and Eriogonum researcher and Assistant Professor Benjamin Grady, PhD, support a theory that systematic, targeted human vandalism was the cause of the losses.
+Botanist Naomi Fraga agreed with the CBD and Dr. Grady noting that curiously it was only the Eriogonum that had been torn up and "strewn about—thousands and thousands of plants all across the habitat ... it wasn't happening to any other plants".
+Subsequent surveys have noted similar damage to storage organs (roots) in nearby desert plants, presumably caused by rodents seeking water in an exceptionally dry year.
+The extensive damage to the critically endangered plants has prompted calls for increased protection of the plants, rehabilitation of the depredated area, and cessation of lithium exploration in the area.

-In 2021, the United States Fish and Wildlife Service along with recognized conservationists, such as Dr. Benjamin Grady, issued a proposal to list Eriogonum tiehmii under the Endangered Species Act, stating that the mining project at Rhyolite Ridge could have "an immense impact on the overall resiliency and continued viability of the species," as the subpopulation threatened by the mine is also the most productive at recruitment.
+In 2021, conservationists, including Grady and Fraga, petitioned the USFWS to list Eriogonum tiehmii under the Endangered Species Act, stating that the lithium mining project at Rhyolite Ridge could have "an immense impact on the overall resiliency and continued viability of the species," as the subpopulation threatened by the mine is also the most productive at recruitment.
 The Fish and Wildlife Service failed to issue a final rule on the proposal within a year, as required by federal law.
-The plant was declared endangered in December 2022.
+The plant was declared endangered in December 2022, effective 17 January 2023.
+Since the listing of Tiehm's buckwheat as an endangered species, Ioneer has established a conservation center with a dedicated greenhouse to grow Tiehm's buckwheat and has modified its mine plan to fence off the known populations of the plant and to disturb no more than about 38% of the known critical habitat for the plant.